 More retirement savings

 So, when it comes to preparing for retirement, is CPF, a house, and some cash enough to live the retirement of your dreams?
 For most people, those assets won’t fully cover the bills through retirement.
 And for those who want to travel and make the most of their golden years, the expenses will be even larger.
+Here's how you can find out how much you'd need to save for retirement.

-Why would CPF not necessarily be enough?
-Let’s dive into an example.
-Take a married couple that started their careers with salaries of $3,000 SGD per month per person and over 40 years get to $9,500 SGD per month per person, and that have used CPF to pay for a $500,000 SGD property downpayment and mortgage in their 30s or 40s.
-At age 65, and after CPF Life Enhanced Retirement Sum and Medisave accounts are deducted, they would have combined CPF balances equivalent to approximately four annual salaries.
-In this case, the sum of CPF Life Enhanced Retirement monthly pay-out and the income generating from the remaining CPF balances would be able to fund a combined income approximately only equal to 40% of pre-retirement income for 20 years, or 25% for 30 years.
+In this case, the sum of their CPF Life Enhanced Retirement monthly pay-out and the income generating from the remaining CPF balances would be able to fund a combined income approximately only equal to 40% of pre-retirement income for 20 years, or 25% for 30 years.
 SRS is one the ways to make up for the difference.

 Immediate and long-term tax savings

-When you withdraw the funds upon or after you reach retirement age, half of the amount you withdraw is subject to tax.
-So, if in a given year you withdraw $40,000 SGD, $20,000 SGD is subject to tax; if you do not have any other personal income, this would be tax-free as the first $20,000 SGD of personal income in Singapore is not taxable.
+When you withdraw the funds upon or after you reach retirement age, half of the amount you withdraw will be subject to tax.
+So, if in a given year you withdraw $40,000 SGD, $20,000 SGD is subject to tax.
+And if you don't have any other personal income, this would be tax-free, as the first $20,000 SGD of personal income in Singapore isn't taxable.

-Are there disadvantages to SRS?
+Are there any disadvantages to SRS?

-Foreigners can withdraw before retirement age without early withdrawal penalties, as long as they have had the SRS account open for at least 10 years and they withdraw the entire SRS amount in one lump sum.
+Foreigners can withdraw before the retirement age without early withdrawal penalties, as long as they have had the SRS account open for at least 10 years and they withdraw the entire SRS amount in one lump sum.

 Low interest rates

 So, if you open an SRS account, just make sure you invest it.
-If you contribute $15,000 SGD per annum and you keep it in cash, you’ll have $300,000 SGD after 20 years; if instead you invest the savings at 6% net returns per annum, you will have $550,000+ SGD after the same 20 years.
+If you contribute $15,000 SGD per annum and you keep it in cash, you’ll have $300,000 SGD after 20 years; but if you instead invest the savings at 6% net returns per annum, you'll have $550,000+ SGD after the same 20 years.

 Investments can be taxed at withdrawal

-Will you open an SRS bank account?
+Should you open an SRS bank account?